Here we look at Moneyhub – a money management app that helps you budget better by showing you all your accounts in one place.

 Yes, it is as safe as any bank.
 Moneyhub is regulated by the Financial Conduct Authority (FCA).
 It has bank level authentication and security and uses encryption technology.
 This means it doesn’t actually store any of your login details such as passwords.

 Moneyhub brings all of your existing financial accounts into one place, and therefore doesn’t have its own sustainable option for your money.
-When it comes to the feature that connects you to a financial advisor, it would be good if customers could see their ethical credentials (currently only a name and very brief information is offered).

 Unique selling points